contributte/guzzlette/.docs/README.md

 ## Implementation

-Get guzzle from DIC instead of creating new one.
+Get guzzle from DIC instead of creating a new one.
-Everything other is in Guzzle documentation.
+Everything else is in Guzzle documentation.

 ```php